Heckler shouts out about Epstein and Andrew during King and Queen walkabout

 A man in the crowd, who was wearing a grey hat and holding a blue umbrella, shouted as the King was near him: “Charles, Charles, have you pressurised the police to start investigating Andrew?”

-Police officers approached the man afterwards and walked with him away from the barriers.
+Police officers approached the man afterwards and walked with him away from the barriers, with Essex Police later confirming that no arrests had been made.

 Shortly afterwards a news reporter in the crowd – who was beside a cameraman – apparently tried to ask Charles a question about his brother.